-- 5.1.
-The Board has instructed Experian to automatically collect certain financial data in order to assess the insolvency risk of scheme employers.
-The source of information depends on the nature of the employer. - 5.2.
-For companies that file at Companies House, the main source will be information filed by the companies themselves. - 5.3.
-For employers that do not file at Companies House, the Board has directed Experian to collect from either the Charity Commission or an Other Permitted Source (as defined in the Determination). - 5.4.
+- 5.4.
 The Board can also direct Experian to collate from other sources if the Board directs that it is appropriate.
-Further Information about the automatic collection of data is available in Rule E2.2. - 5.5.
+Further information about the automatic collection of data is available in Rule E2.2. - 5.5.
 In some circumstances (for example where there is accounts information for an employer that that employer is not required to file), employers have opportunities to provide financial information to Experian voluntarily.
 Further information is available in Rule E2.3.
 Rule E2.4 sets out which data takes precedence, where Experian has conflicting data items in respect of the same employer. - 5.6.
-In relation to an Employer which meets the criteria for the Industry Specific category under Rule 33.1(10) the Board (or its third party provider) will collect the Employer's Latest Accounts in accordance with Rule E2.3 and will extract such financial data from those Accounts as is ordinarily required as an input to the calculation for the Credit Model Score. - 5.7.
-In relation to each Employer categorised as CRA Rated under Rule E3.1(9) the Board will collect public credit rating data for that Employer from the Credit Rating Agencies and will apply that data to allocate a Credit Rating to that Employer all as provided for in more detail in Rule E2.4(1) and will supply the Credit Ratings to Experian for use in the calculation of the Employer's Monthly Score as provided for in Rule E2.4(2).
+In relation to an Employer which meets the criteria for the Industry Specific category under Rule 3.1(10) the Board (or its third party provider) will collect the Employer's Latest Accounts in accordance with Rule E2.3 and will extract such financial data from those Accounts as is ordinarily required as an input to the calculation for the Credit Model Score. - 5.7.
+In relation to each Employer categorised as CRA Rated under Rule E3.1(9) the Board will collect public credit rating data for that Employer from the Credit

+Rating Agencies and will apply that data to allocate a Credit Rating to that Employer all as provided for in more detail in Rule E2.4(1) and will supply the Credit Ratings to Experian for use in the calculation of the Employer's Monthly Score as provided for in Rule E2.4(2).